BCGDV/lon-kinbal/readme.md

 1. Copy the token from stdout and open ‘http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#!/login’.
 Paste your token for authentication when required on the dashboard.

 ## Plugin Deployments <a name="plugindeployments"></a>
-### Application Load Balancer (ALB) Ingress Controller <a name="albdeployment"></a>
-**To deploy:**
-- run `sh ./bin/plugins/ALB-Ingress-Controller/deploy.sh`
-**Resources created:**
-- An AWS Application Load Balancer with the necessary rules and listeners pre-configured.
-- An ALB ingress controller that allows the Kubernetes cluster to interact with and control the ALB resource.

 ### API-Gateway Ingress Controller <a name="apigwdeployment"></a>
 **To deploy:**
-- ⚠️ Open `./lib/AmazonAPIGWHelmChart/amazon-apigateway-ingress-controller/templates/statefulset.yaml` and rename the `spec.template.metadata.annotations.iam.amazonaws.com/role` to `<CLUSTER-NAME>-kube2iam-ingress-role` with the name of the cluster that you created.
+- ⚠️ Execute `nano ./bin/plugins/API-Gateway-Ingress-Controller/AmazonAPIGWHelmChart/amazon-apigateway-ingress-controller/templates/statefulset.yaml` and rename the `spec.template.metadata.annotations.iam.amazonaws.com/role` to `<CLUSTER-NAME>-kube2iam-ingress-role` with the name of the cluster that you created.
 - run `sh ./bin/plugins/API-Gateway-Ingress-Controller/deploy.sh`
 **Resources created:**
 - An API deployed onto API-Gateway.